osemaoje/osemaoje_portfolio/README.md

 Bootstrap Icons: Used for icons across the site.

 AOS (Animate On Scroll): For scroll-triggered animations.

+Ensure that you include these links in your HTML file for them to work properly.

 3. AOS Animation Library Setup
 To use the AOS animation library, follow these steps: